 Overview: Company Secretary in Singapore

-According to the official Company Law, every firm mandatorily will have to hire a company secretary within 6 months of registering your company in Singapore.
+According to the official Singapore’s company Law, every firm mandatorily will have to hire a company secretary within 6 months of registering your company in Singapore.
 It is the responsibility of a company secretary to ensure that the firm is following all the regulations and legislation.
 With the help of a company secretary, the board members also are kept informed of their official duties towards the firm.
 According to the Company Law, the legal structure is defined, under which the directors and the secretary must function.

 Qualifications of A Resident Company Secretary in Singapore